IntentArchitect/Intent.Modules.Importers/Modules/Intent.Modules.Rdbms.Importer.Tests/AI_GUIDE.md

 #### Deletion Tracking (1 assertion test)
 - **Association Removal**: When `AllowDeletions = true`, validates that associations are removed when their corresponding foreign keys no longer exist in the database
+- **FK Stereotype Cleanup**: When an association is removed, the Foreign Key stereotype is also removed from the corresponding attribute(s)
-- **Critical Gap Coverage**: Previously untested scenario where `RemoveObsoleteAssociations` method ensures orphaned associations are cleaned up
+- **Critical Gap Coverage**: Previously untested scenario where `RemoveObsoleteAssociations` method ensures orphaned associations and FK stereotypes are cleaned up
-- Tests the complete deletion workflow: FK removed from DB → association removed from package → warning logged
+- Tests the complete deletion workflow: FK removed from DB → association removed from package → FK stereotype removed from attribute → warning logged

 See `DbSchemaComprehensiveMappingTests.README.md` for detailed documentation of the comprehensive test suite.